Sample Company Value Reports by an MBA, CVA, CBI

-The primary purpose of a business valuation is to document clearly that the pricing of the business is objective and correct, and to defend that pricing in negotiations for sale or other uses where an accurate value is critical.
-There is no doubt that most business sale transactions will be heavily negotiated by the buyers and their advisors.
+The primary purpose of a company value is to document clearly that the pricing of the business is objective and correct, and to defend that pricing in negotiations for sale or other uses where an accurate value is critical.
+There is no doubt that most business sale transactions will be heavily negotiated by the buyers and their advisers.
 Price negotiations revolve around the methods used to value the business.
-A buyer and or their advisors will of course say it was not correct/accurate company valuation and negotiate for a lower price.
+A buyer and or their advisers will of course say it was not correct/accurate company valuation and negotiate for a lower price.
 A more detailed business valuation allows for a stronger negotiation position by the party with a solid and defensible company valuation.

 When a business is unique and or complex than is is very prudent to prepare a company valuation that is very comprehensive.
 An example of when a comprehensive company valuation is highly recommended is when dealing with financial, industry or equity buyers.
 Another example when comprehensive business valuation would be very beneficial is an entity such as a bio tech firm, especially where there is a new product that hasn’t yet come to market.
 Also, evaluating the market potential for a new wonder drug is more complex than evaluating historical numbers in an established market.

 The business seller and their consultants should expect to go to market with an accurate and fair business valuation.
 Still, the negotiations will occur and some level of accommodation will no doubt be required.
 The question of how firm a seller stands in negotiations is a matter of defending a solid business valuation.

 It seems more and more companies are offering business valuations.
 As a business owner, how can you be sure you are getting an accurate assessment of your business at a reasonable price?

 business valuations should not serve to validate the amount of money the owner has invested in the business or the price the owner has in mind for their business.
 Instead, business valuations should reflect the true worth of a business in today’s marketplace.
 Nothing taints a business offering more than an unrealistic asking price that cannot be substantiated.